Healer (video games): Roles and abilities

 A healer is generally tasked with restoring health, removing poison-like effects, and reviving fallen party members.
 Different games may include different mechanics, such as the ability to deal damage or to enhance the attributes of their allies.
+Healers require a degree of situational awareness, as well as resource management in regards to their kit.
+In shooters, healing abilities, such as throwable health packs typically aim themselves.
+However, there are examples of healer characters that do require shooting finesse, such as Ana of Overwatch, who is equipped with a hypodermic rifle.